mariuz/flamerobin/src/ibpp/readme.txt

 3/ New or Updated Features since Version 2.3

-Version 2.4 was meant essentially as a maintenance version.
-We chose to tag it 2.4 instead of 2.3.6 mostly because of the exception classes changes and the blob interfaces extensions which both change the public API significantly in some areas.
+Version 2.4 was initially meant essentially as a maintenance version.
+We chose to tag it 2.4 instead of 2.3.6 mostly because of the exception classes changes and the blob interfaces extensions which both changed the public API significantly in some areas.

-The next major version (3.0) will start beta some weeks after release of version 2.4.
-This 2.4 release has been used by T.I.P.
-Group S.A. in Windows products since february 2005.
-So at least on this platform it should be rock- solid.
+Though, in a second stage, the source code received numerous additional fixes and additions, not the least of them being that IBPP 2.4 is now ready for 64 bits environments, wether LP64 on many unixes or LLP64 on Windows64.

 - Exception handling revision.
 There is now IBPP::Exception as a base class.
 SQLException specialization is thrown as result of an engine reported runtime